teler-sh/teler-proxy/README.md

 The configuration is provides a comprehensive set of options to fine-tune and tailor the behavior of the teler Web Application Firewall (WAF).
 Through the use of the teler WAF configuration (`-c`/`--conf`), you gain full control over how the WAF operates and responds to incoming traffic.

+> **Warning**
+> When you supply a configuration file and subsequently make alterations to that configuration, teler Proxy will promptly initiate a live reload, ensuring that the updated settings are applied in real-time without the need for manual intervention or restarting the teler Proxy.

 In case you opt not to provide a custom configuration file, the teler WAF will seamlessly apply a default configuration, ensuring that your application remains protected with sensible and reasonable settings.

 The default configuration options are presented below in YAML format: